IgniteUI/igniteui-docfx/en/components/accordion.md

 </igx-accordion>
 ```

-Using the [panels]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#panels) option you can get a reference to the collection containing all [expansion panels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html) children of the `igx-accordion`.
+Using the [panels]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#panels) accessor you can get a reference to the collection containing all [expansion panels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html) children of the `igx-accordion`.

 ```typescript
 @ViewChild('accordion', { static: true })